 Frequently Asked Questions

-- Who is this GenAI Development & Support readiness accelerator for?
+- Who is this GenAI Delivery & Support readiness accelerator for?

-- What exactly gets assessed in GenAI Development & Support readiness?
+- What exactly gets assessed in GenAI Delivery & Support readiness?

-The review focuses on build, test, release, support, escalation, ownership, and continuous-improvement practices shaping how GenAI solutions perform in production.
-It also identifies where those practices are too immature to sustain quality and trust as usage grows. - What inputs and artifacts should we bring into the accelerator?
+We review build, test, release, support, escalation, ownership, and improvement practices. - What inputs and artifacts should we bring into the accelerator?

 - How long does the accelerator take?